AbdelghaniAzri/yansible/README.md

 # Author
 boufnichel

-if you have a question or need help send me an email on : boufnichel.mohamed@gmail.com
+if you have any question or need help, please send me an email on : boufnichel.mohamed@gmail.com